 According to IBM, the QRadar Security Information and Event Management is an essential tool that would aid the security teams in prioritizing the threats across the enterprise and detecting them accurately.
 The tool offers the necessary intelligent insights that would help the teams to respond as quickly as possible and reduce the impact of the incidents.
 Network flow data and log events from thousands of endpoints, devices, and applications over the network are consolidated.

 QRadar then correlates all the different information and these related events are compiled to produce single alerts so that remediation and incident analysis can be accelerated.
-QRadar and SIEM are available on premises and the cloud environments.
+QRadar and SIEM are available in on-premises and cloud environments.

 Significance of IBM QRadar